 Pills to Stop Pancreatic Cancer Patients Starving are Not Being Prescribed

-The only known cure for Pancreatic Cancer is to have the cancer removed via surgery; knowing this, it is a shock to learn that diagnosis most often occurs at an advanced stage of the disease, when the tumour can no longer be operated on, as a result of the late diagnosis of pancreatic cancer that can lead to a compensation claim for medical negligence.
+The only known cure for Pancreatic Cancer is to have the cancer removed via surgery; knowing this, it is a shock to learn that diagnosis most often occurs at an advanced stage of the disease, when the tumour can no longer be operated on, as a result of the late clinical symptoms of the disease.
 This is apparent when learning the prognosis statistics of the disease; potentially due to medical negligence.